More Projects:

-Making personalized AI Tools
+Making AI Tools for Friends

 Generative Jewelry